MrEddX/docs.chatrix.one/docs/terms.en.md

 - Respect other users and be tolerant;
 - Do not use the service to organize and carry out illegal activities.

+!!! warning "Warning"

+     Please be aware that this site is not responsible for the actions of its registered users.
+Each user is solely responsible for their own actions and behavior while using the site.

 ## They are forbidden

 - Illegal access to the service;